raphaelreme/SINETRA/README.md

-# NeuroTrack
+# SINETRA: SIngle NEuron TRAcking synthetic dataset

-Code of the NeuroTrack synthetic dataset
+Code for the paper "SINETRA: a versatile framework for evaluating single neuron tracking in behaving animals" submitted at ISBI2025.